Jury Duty Links

-Delta County has one (1) judge who may be any qualified elector residing in the county.
+Delta County has one County Court Judge who may be any qualified elector residing in the county.
 Applicants must go through the same process described for district court judges.
-The job of county court judge is considered to be part time, and the judge, if an attorney, can continue in private practice.
 If a case comes up where there is a conflict of interest, a judge from another county presides.

-The combined courts of District and County have one (1) clerk and one (1) budget for both.
-The state pays these costs.
-Personnel are hired by the state based on state examinations.
+The Combined Courts of District and County have one Court Clerk and one budget for both.
+The State pays these costs.
+Personnel are hired by the State based on state examinations.

 In a criminal case at the county level, if probable cause is found, the case is bound over to District Court.
 If the person is not satisfied with the decision of the County Court, an appeal may be filed to the District Court.

 Jurors are selected by computer in Denver from lists of driver’s licenses, voter registration, telephones and ownership of property.
-Anyone age 18 and over who is a resident of the county can be summoned for jury duty from these lists.
+Anyone age 18 and over who is a resident of Delta County can be summoned for jury duty from these lists.
 For more information on jury service, see the links above.

 Delta County is part of the Seventh Judicial District, which includes Gunnison, Hinsdale, Montrose, Ouray, and San Miguel counties.
-The six (6) counties are served by three (3) district court judges and one (1) district attorney.
+The six counties are served by three District Court Judges and one District Attorney.

 The Colorado Constitution provides for nonpartisan selection of judges.
-District and county judge candidates submit an application to the Supreme Court, which then sends the qualified applications to a nonpartisan nominating committee in the district.
-The district nominating committee interviews each qualified applicant and sends three (3) names to the governor for consideration.
-The governor makes the appointment for a provisional term of two (2) years, after which the electorate determines whether the judge will remain in office.
-Subsequent terms are for six (6) years with the electorate determining whether to retain the judge after each term.
+District and County judge candidates submit an application to the Supreme Court, which then sends the qualified applications to a nonpartisan nominating committee in the district.
+The District nominating committee interviews each qualified applicant and sends three names to the Governor for consideration.
+The Governor makes the appointment for a provisional term of two years, after which the electorate determines whether the judge will remain in office.
+Subsequent terms are for six years, with the electorate determining whether to retain the judge after each term.
 District court judges are not allowed to practice law during their terms.